Response policy zone: Function

 RPZ allows a DNS recursive resolver to choose specific actions to be performed for a number of collections of domain name data (zones).

 For each zone, the DNS service may choose to perform full resolution (normal behaviour), or other actions, including declaring that the requested domain does not exist (technically, NXDOMAIN), or that the user should visit a different domain (technically, CNAME), amongst other potential actions.

 As zone information can be obtained from external sources (via a zone transfer) this allows a DNS service to obtain information from an external organisation about domain information and then choose to handle that information in a non-standard manner.

 Purpose

 RPZ is essentially a filtering mechanism, either preventing people from visiting internet domains, or pointing them to other locations by manipulating the DNS answers in different ways.

 RPZ provides the opportunity for DNS recursive resolver operators to be able to obtain reputational data from external organisations about domains that may be harmful, and then use that information to avoid harm coming to the computers that use the recursive resolver by preventing those computers from visiting the potentially harmful domains.

+Another use-case of RPZ is to provide IPv6 AAAA records for domains hosted on dual-stack CDNs where the site administrator didn't set up AAAA records themselves.
+The DeLegacy project implements RPZ redirects for those CDNs.